 Inside Syria, more than 7.6 million people who have been displaced from their home seek safety in other parts of the country that continue to be assaulted.

-PDA is working in collaboration with and support of ACT Alliance (Action by Churches Together) members and other ecumenical partners to provide relief to refugees in neighboring countries and to hundreds of thousands of internally displaced Syrians.
+PDA continues working in collaboration with and supporting ACT Alliance (Action by Churches Together) members and other ecumenical partners in providing relief to refugees in neighboring countries and to internally displaced Syrians.
 Our mission partner, the Evangelical Synod of Syria and Lebanon, is also providing relief and care.